ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

    * - AMI_HF
      - **A**\ cute **M**\ yocardial **I**\ nfarction (AMI) with Heart Failure
      - Simulant that experiences acute MI symptoms while also having heart failure
-   * - S2
-     - **S**\ usceptible
-     - Susceptible to IHD; S2 used in the angina cause diagram, currently do not model natural history for IHD so do not track how people enter the angina state (e.g. as first clinical diagnosis of stable coronary artery disease or following an AMI)
-   * - SA
-     - **A**\ ngina
-     - Simulant that experiences anginal symptoms

 States Data